YumekaMengjiaLYU/RBC/PennLINC/Refacer/README.md

 # Alternative: Replacing BIDS Data

-If you'd prefer to use the `afni_refacer` tool in isolation and just re-upload all of your data, you can also do that with the docker image:
+If you prefer to use the `afni_refacer` tool in isolation and just re-upload all of your data, you can also do that with the docker image:

 ```
 docker run -t --rm --user $(id -u):$(id -g) \